terhechte/Kjue/Readme.md

 Currently some abstractions are in place, and nothing is working correctly.

 ## Status
+- [ ] add simplified API to get a ready-made queue for a filename/nsurl, etc
 - [ ] make it work again
 - [ ] add tests for varous things
 - [ ] add documentation